heatherathebyne/gemstylus/README.md

 ![Image of Machine](https://github.com/sobodash/gemstylus/blob/master/machine.jpg?raw=true)

-This a simple Arduino project using a 7-segment LED backpack and MPU6050 sensor to add digital angle reading to any faceting machine stylus.
+This is a simple Arduino project using a 7-segment LED backpack and MPU6050 sensor to add digital angle reading to any faceting machine stylus.

 Required components include: